LucyCheng111/Dam-Lore/reports/week3.md

 # Contributions of individual team members

 ### Amit Guha:
+- Presented Project to the Class
+- Attended TA meeting
+- Discussed Project Design with team

 ### Dan Quan:
 - Added Project elicitation to the Live Document